 [T]he riparian communities along these streams provide migratory birds and pollinating insects and bats with critical trans-hemispheric travel corridors. ...It is difficult to overstate the importance of Arizona's freshwater systems.
-The status of these resources - their quantity, quality, distribution, and the biological diversity they harbor, is the single most important issue to both the sustainability of biodiversity and human communities in Arizona.575
+The status of these resources - their quantity, quality, distribution, and the biological diversity they harbor, is the single most important issue to both the sustainability of biodiversity and human communities in Arizona.
+551

 The impacts that sedimentation from the erosion of the powerline roads could have on these habitats was discussed above (Section IV, D).
 "Riparian habitats throughout the [Sonoran Desert] ecoregion are severely degraded....
-Riparian woodlands in the region are now one of the rarest habitat types in North America because of widespread destruction."576
+Riparian woodlands in the region are now one of the rarest habitat types in North America because of widespread destruction."

-There are also four globally imperiled plant communities within or proximate to the Middle SPRV.
+There are also three globally imperiled plant communities within the Aravaipa watershed and Lower SPRV.

-- Fremont Cottonwood-Gooding Willow (Populus fremontii-Salix goodingii Riparian Forest) (G2) - Mesquite Bosque (Prosopic velutina woodland) (G2) - Cienega Marshland (Scirpus spp./Eleacharis spp./Juncus spp.
-Marshland) (G1).577 - Sacaton Riparian Grassland (G2): One of the SunZai proposed routes crosses this plant communities in the Allen Flat area (See Grasslands map).
+- Fremont Cottonwood-Gooding Willow (Populus fremontii-Salix goodingii Riparian Forest (G2) - Mesquite Bosque (Prosopic velutina woodland) (G2) - Cienega Marshland (Scirpus spp./Eleacharis spp./Juncus spp.
+Marshland) (G1).
+553

-The impacts of fragmentation of the Middle SPRV ecosystem hold for these rare plant communities as well.
-Island biogeography demonstrates that the risk of extinction decreases as habitat size increases.578 "The theory of metapopulation dynamics extends this thinking to different habitat types in a terrestrial landscape (Hanski 1999). ...Increasing patch size results in larger populations that are more resistant to extinction."579 Of course the corollary is that reducing patch size by fragmentation results in smaller populations that are more vulnerable to extirpation.
+The impacts of fragmentation of the Aravaipa watershed and Lower SPRV ecosystem hold for these rare plant communities as well.
+Island biogeography demonstrates that the risk of extinction decreases as habitat size increases.
+The theory of metapopulation dynamics extends this thinking to different habitat types in a terrestrial landscape (Hanski 1999). ...Increasing patch size results in larger populations that are more resistant to extinction.
+Of course the corollary is that reducing patch size by fragmentation results in smaller populations that are more vulnerable to extirpation.

-There are also a number of individual plant species of concern within the Middle SPRV for which this same impact of fragmentation would apply.
+There are also a number of individual plant species of concern within the Lower SPRV and Aravaipa watershed for which these same impacts of fragmentation would apply.